eglerean/embody/v1/readme.txt

   [it can also be done via ssh, google to find how to]
 3. copy the subfolder v1 to the folder where you have your public documents.
 The final url of the experiment is now http://name.of.your.server/v1/ .
 You can rename the folder v1 with your favourite acronym
 4. edit the file settings.php inside the folder v1:
-	i. in line 3: replace
+	i. in line 4: variable $path should point to where the folder is

 ### CONFIGURATION ###